SMARTlab-Purdue/ros-tutorial-gazebo-simulation/README.md

 Compete who escape the Willow garage first!

-### Design a feedback controller
+## Design a feedback controller
 We will design a simple feedback controller to drive a robot to reach to the goal location.
-In general, autonomous navigation represents a multi-layered embedded system that has abilities (1) to generate an optimal path without collisions (2) to follow the path generated with desired pose and location (3) to compute an alternative path if necessary.
+In general, autonomous navigation represents a multi-layered embedded system that has the foloowing abilities:

+- to generate an optimal path without collisions,

+- to follow the path generated with desired pose and location,

+- to compute an alternative path if necessary.

 In this tutorial, we will design a simple controller that receives a desired destination from user and publishes command messages to robot.

-Go to the repository and download _nre_simhuskycontrol.py_ to your device.
+Go to the gazebo_tutorial ROS package in this repository and download _nre_simhuskycontrol.py_ to your device.

 https://github.rcac.purdue.edu/ByungcheolMinGroup/ROS-tutorials/blob/master/src-gazebosim/nre_simhuskycontrol.py